oplS17projects/procedural-music/README.md

 ### First Milestone (Sun Apr 9)
 Generator: can communicate with Interface in some way.

-Interface: Be able to send midi notes to a synthizer and provide methods for sending midi data.
+Interface: Be able to send midi notes to a synthesizer and provide methods for sending midi data.

 ### Second Milestone (Sun Apr 16)
 Generator: can generate some kind of notes which can communicate with the Interface with possible errors.

-Interface: Be able to send instrument select and other midi control messages to the synthizer.
+Interface: Be able to send instrument select and other midi control messages to the synthesizer.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
 Generator: fully generates notes and outputs to the Interface with minimal errors.

 Interface: send midi data from the generator to the synth in real time.

 ### Samuel Toups @SamuelToups